Office: 818.240.1000, Ext. 5693

 Prior to coming to HW, Kocol was the head coach at University High School in 2006, guiding the Wildcats to a 16-12-1 record and an appearance in the L.A.
 City Section Championship playoffs- the school’s lone playoff appearance of the last 10 years.

-Between 2002-2005 Kocol served as an undergrad assistant at UCLA, working closely in day-to-day operations of the baseball program under coaches Gary Adams and John Savage.
+Between 2002 and 2005 Kocol served as an undergrad assistant at UCLA, working closely in day-to-day operations of the baseball program under coaches Gary Adams and John Savage.
 During that time the Bruins made an NCAA regional appearance (2004) and had over 20 players drafted and/or sign professional contracts.
 Kocol played at Glendale College under coach Jon Strauss in 2002 and prepped at University High School in West L.A.
 He is a member of the American Baseball Coaches Association (ABCA), is certified by the California Interscholastic Federation, and holds a certificate in Coaching Ethics from the Josephson Institute.
-In 2005 he earned degrees in Philosophy and Political Science from UCLA and in 2013 earned his Master's Degree in History from CSUN.
+Kocol became a member of the Glendale College Hall of Fame in 2012.

 Kocol earned degrees in Philosophy and Political Science from UCLA and his Master's Degree in History from CSUN.
 He holds a dual appointment at Glendale College in the P.E. and Social Sciences divisions.